 Adjusting Care Routines for Different Seasons

-• Winter: During the winter, only water occasionally.
-Keep the plant slightly cooler (50-55°F / 10-13°C) to replicate the natural dormancy cycle.
+- Winter: Water occasionally.
+Keep the plant slightly cooler (50-55°F / 10-13°C) to mimic dormancy.

 Winter Care Tips

-• Light: Bright, indirect sunlight is best.
+- Light: Bright, indirect sunlight is ideal.

-• Temperature: Keep the plant slightly cooler in the winter (50-55°F / 10-13°C) to replicate the natural dormancy cycle.
+- Temperature: Keep the plant cooler in winter (50-55°F / 10-13°C) to mimic natural dormancy.

-1. Preparing for Spring Growth
+- Preparing for Spring Growth

-• Fertilizer: Fertilize twice a month in spring and summer.
+- Fertilizer: Fertilize twice a month in spring and summer.

-• Temperature: The ideal temperature range is between 60-80°F (16-27°C).
+- Temperature: Maintain a temperature range of 60-80°F (16-27°C).

-• Humidity: A humidity of 40-50% is sufficient.
+- Humidity: A humidity level of 40-50% is adequate.

 Karen Phillips, Bonsai expert and blogger.
 Read more about me here